Indeah Clark HEAP entry 2023

 Squires Family in Memory of Jody Robinson.

 Announcing the 2026 HEAP Judges: Jo O'Toole Curator Gosford Regional Gallery, Courtney Novak Deputy Director Maitland Regional Art Gallery and Dr Olivier Krischer Academic & Art Historian.
+We appreciate the support of The Lock-Up, Muloobinba/Newcastle, who have supported Olivier with accommodation through their Artist in Residence Program during his stay.

 Dr Olivier Krischer is a historian and curator interested in modern and contemporary art from East Asia and the Asian Australian diasporas.
 Following his doctoral studies in Japan, he was managing editor of the art periodical Art Asia Pacific in Hong Kong.
 He has been a Postdoctoral Fellow at the ANU and a Visiting Fellow at Academia Sinica, Taipei.
 Between 2018-2021 he was Deputy and Acting Director of the USYD China Studies Centre.
 He is currently Lecturer and Program Convenor for the Master of Curating and Cultural Leadership at the UNSW School of Art and Design.
 He is a founding member and co-director of the Australasian Network for Asian Art (AN4AA), a platform for Asia-related art research, mentorship and advocacy.